Puerto Rico avoids second default, but future payments uncertain

 | NEW YORK/SAN JUAN

-NEW YORK/SAN JUAN Puerto Rico made a crucial debt payment on Tuesday but warned that its deteriorating finances could trigger future defaults, as the governor granted the U.S. territory power to take revenues from public agencies.
+NEW YORK/SAN JUAN Puerto Rico avoided a default on debt maturing on Tuesday but warned that its deteriorating liquidity meant that future defaults loom.

-There had been speculation Puerto Rico would default on all or part of the $355 million notes issued by its financing arm, the Government Development Bank.
-The U.S. territory said in a statement that it made the Dec.
-1 bond payment despite "extreme fiscal challenges."
+There had been speculation that the U.S. territory would default on all or part of the $355 million notes issued by its financing arm, the Government Development Bank.

 While Puerto Rico first defaulted in August, failure to make the payment on Tuesday would have been more significant because part of that debt was protected by the commonwealth's constitution.

-Another default could have triggered lawsuits, further spooked investors and undermined the island's efforts to climb out of $72 billion in debt and forced it to take drastic measures to keep public services running.
+Another default could have triggered lawsuits, further spooked investors and undermined the island's efforts to climb out of $72 billion in debt.

-Puerto Rico is under pressure to meet payments on government services.
-For example, it pays Christmas bonuses to public employees, yet officials have said in the past month that it is unclear when and if the government will meet that payment, given the cashflow situation.
+Puerto Rico said in a statement that it made the payment despite "extreme fiscal challenges."
+It warned of problems ahead as it will have to "claw back revenues pledged to certain bonds issued in order to maintain public services," Governor Alejandro Garcia Padilla told the U.S. Senate Judiciary Committee.

-Moody's said the ratings agency would "continue to view default as likely on future commonwealth debt payments."
+The commonwealth would use the clawbacks to fund payments on top-priority debt carrying constitutional protections, Garcia Padilla said in written testimony.
+However, in oral testimony, he said clawbacks could also be used to maintain public services.

 Of the $355 million paid on Tuesday, $81.4 million was to service non-general obligation-backed debt and $273.3 million was for notes backed by the commonwealth's general obligation guarantee.